 The literature review was conducted using a systematic search strategy across multiple academic databases, including Web of Science, Scopus, Google Scholar, and PubMed.
 The primary search strings employed were combinations of the following terms: "precision irrigation", "smart irrigation", "deficit irrigation", "regulated deficit irrigation", "partial root-zone drying", "rainwater harvesting", "water harvesting agriculture", "crop water productivity", "water-use efficiency", "drip irrigation", "sensor-based irrigation", "remote sensing irrigation", and "Internet of Things agriculture".
 Boolean operators (AND, OR, NOT) were used to combine terms, and searches were conducted both with and without geographical limiters to ensure global coverage.

 The date range for inclusion was primarily 2005 to 2026, to ensure relevance to contemporary technological and agronomic contexts.
 However, seminal and foundational works published prior to 2005, particularly those establishing theoretical frameworks for deficit irrigation, water-use efficiency, and rainwater harvesting, were retained when they continued to be widely cited and formed the conceptual basis for more recent research.
-Only peer-reviewed journal articles, authoritative book chapters, and reports from leading international organisations were included.
+Only peer-reviewed journal articles, authoritative book chapters, and reports from leading international organizations were included.
 Conference abstracts, grey literature without peer review, and non-English language sources without available translations were excluded.
-Studies reporting empirical field data or robust simulation outputs were prioritised, whilst purely speculative or anecdotal accounts were omitted.
-In total, the literature base synthesised in this review comprises more than thirty peer-reviewed primary sources spanning the period 1996–2017.
+Studies reporting empirical field data or robust simulation outputs were prioritized, whilst purely speculative or anecdotal accounts were omitted.
+In total, the literature base synthesized in this review comprises more than thirty peer-reviewed primary sources spanning the period 1996–2017.

 3. Global Water Scarcity and Agricultural Water Demand